yetisoftworks/MeshyDB.SDK-docs/docs/data/searching.rst

       |parameters|

       tenant : :type:`string`, :required:`required`
          Indicates which tenant data to use.
-If not provided, it will use the configured default. accountName : :type:`string`, :required:`required`
+If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. publicKey : :type:`string`, :required:`required`
          Public accessor for application.
       username : :type:`string`, :required:`required`
-         User name.
+         Unique identifier for user or device.
       mesh : :type:`string`, :required:`required`, default: class name
          Identifies name of mesh collection. e.g. person. filter : :type:`string`
-         Filter criteria for search.
-Uses MongoDB format. orderby : :type:`string`
+         Criteria provided in a MongoDB format to limit results. orderby : :type:`string`
-         How to order results.
-Uses MongoDB format. page : :type:`integer`
+         Defines which fields need to be sorted and direction in a MongoDB format. page : :type:`integer`
-         Page number of users to bring back. pageSize : :type:`integer`, max: 200, default: 25 Number of results to bring back per page.
+         Page number of results to bring back. pageSize : :type:`integer`, max: 200, default: 25 Number of results to bring back per page.